 To signpost to other relevant support services as appropriate including Crisis Services, GPs, etc.

-To update the assessment information to the relevant online portal at the end of each shift to ensure service outcomes and evience of service activity are recorded.
+To update the assessment information to the relevant online portal at the end of each shift to ensure service outcomes and evidence of service activity are recorded.

 To support with the taking of referrals for internal Just ‘B’ support services where appropriate.